e271828e/Flight.jl/docs/notes/design/framework_spec.md

 - **root-driven, within the GUI's claim → live widget**: [peeks](#g-peek) and stages the resolved slot through the GUI's own [staging cell](#g-staging-cell);
-- **component-driven → read-only rendering**: displays the driven value from the [snapshot](#g-snapshot), visually distinct, with the source as provenance ("driven by `avionics/throttle_cmd`" — the canonical slash form of [§11.6][s11-6]).
+- **component-driven, or root-driven under another device's claim → read-only rendering**: displays the driven value from the [snapshot](#g-snapshot), visually distinct, with the source as provenance ("driven by `avionics/throttle_cmd`" — the canonical slash form of [§11.6][s11-6]).